cekit/cekit/docs/test.rst

    You can restrict tests to those for a particular image using the ``--tag`` option. **Example**: To run only the tests for image 'foo' you can run ``concreate test --tag foo``

+4. `Environment tags`

+   You may wish to define some scenarios that are only executed when running tests in some environment. **Example** you may write some tests that only make sense to execute as part of a Continuous Integration system.
+You could mark such tests with ``@ci``.